It’s not just luck that helps you choose keywords that rank highly on Google.

 By focusing on the topics your audience wants to know about, you’ll be able to create more compelling and useful content.

-If you want a good Google keyword ranking, you need to do more than just select popular keywords.
+If you want to choose keywords that rank well on Google, you must do more than just select popular keywords.
 You also need to know where to place those keywords to optimize your content.

 This means placing keywords within your page titles, headlines, and subheadings.
 Putting keywords in the meta descriptions of your online content can also motivate searchers to click on your page.